abbypan/ietf_draft/draft-pan-dnsop-ct-info-of-dns-resolver/draft.md

 DNS Resolver Information Keys Registration
 ---------------------------------------------

+{{RFC9606}} specifies a method for DNS resolvers to publish information about themselves.

 IANA has created a new registry called "DNS Resolver Information Keys" {{IANA-DNS}}.

-This document adds a new DNS Resolver Information Key : CT, to present the CT information of the encrypted DNS resolver.
+This document adds a new DNS Resolver Information Key: CT, to present the CT information of the encrypted DNS resolver.

 Name: